mikvesch/skripsie-training/README.md

 # SynthRL Stage 1 training bundle

-This folder is a minimal, self-contained Stage 1 training bundle.
+This repo is a minimal, self-contained Stage 1 training bundle.
 It trains SynthRL on pre-rendered Dexed spectrograms using parameter loss.

 ## Requirements